 - She is kind and compassionate.
 Empathy oozes from her pores.

-- She is intuitive.
-Sensitive to the emotional environment around her.
+- She is intuitive and sensitive to the emotional environment around her.
 She picks up on tone and body language, and she adjusts her approach accordingly.

 - She is forgiving.
 She will forgive and forgive and forgive – without being asked.
 Her love is deep and wide.

 - She is patient and long-suffering.
-She will endure the attacks of her partner, believing the best about him.
-Believing in his potential as a human being.
+She will endure the attacks of her abusive partner, believing in his potential as a human being.